freezurbern/ITCS8190-CourseProject/README.md

 TODO EXAMPLE MAP HERE

 # Overview

-* **Context**
+My name is Zachery Slocum and this is the project summary page for my ITCS 8190 course project.
+In this project, I succeeded in conducting multiple linear regression in a Hadoop / Apache Spark cluster running on Google Cloud Platform.
+My project was the application of regression towards predicting urban growth based on land cover and census demographic data.

-I chose to use my course project as an opportunity to learn more about Apache Spark and statistics and their interaction with geospatial research.
+* **Context**: I chose to use my course project as an opportunity to learn more about Apache Spark and statistics and their interaction with geospatial research.
 I am a Ph.D. student in the Department of Geography at UNC Charlotte taking an advanced computer science course (ITCS 8190) because I want to bring computer science methods to Geographic Information Science (GIS).
 My background before GIS was web development as a computer science undergraduate at UNC Charlotte.
 I felt this project would be an easy introduction to the intersection of cloud computing and GIS, but was surprised and overwhelmed by the complexity involved.
 While I have learned a weighty tome of information about cloud computing this semester, I still have a lot of work ahead to understand the entire scope of this exciting topic.

-* **Interesting**
-The most interesting aspect of this project is the distributed training and prediction of a multiple linear regression model using Apache Spark.
+* **Interesting**: The most interesting aspect of this project is the distributed training and prediction of a multiple linear regression model using Apache Spark.
 Also of interest is the data preparation incorporating land cover and demographic data.

 # Approach
 In this course project, I used multiple linear regression to model urban growth.
 The model formula is: